gigascience/gigadb-website/gigadb/app/tools/files-url-updater/README.md

 ```

+>Note that due to the need for dropping/restoring the full production database backup before each tests,
+> the acceptance tests take  a long time to run (about 9 minutes on my machine)

 The configuration for unit and functional tests don't need customisation so far.
 But the one for acceptance tests might need adjustments, that's why an example